ldCover

 Basic Usage

 First include required JS and CSS files ( could be found in ldCover's Github Repo ).
-Then, prepare a modal root node, and use it to create an ldCover object:
+Then, prepare a modal root node, and use it to create an ldcover object:

-<!-- 1. include required files --> <link rel="stylesheet" type="text/css" href="ldcv.css"/> <script src="ldcv.js"></script> <!-- 2. prepare modal root node --> <div id="my-modal" class="ldcv">CLICK TO DISMISS</div> <!-- 4. trigger modal by toggle --> <div onclick="ldcv.toggle()">Try Me</div>
+<!-- 1. include required files --> <link rel="stylesheet" type="text/css" href="index.css"/> <script src="index.js"></script> <!-- 2. prepare modal root node --> <div id="my-modal" class="ldcv">CLICK TO DISMISS</div> <!-- 4. trigger modal by toggle --> <div onclick="ldcv.toggle()">Try Me</div>

-/* 3. create ldCover object with the modal node */ var ldcv = new ldCover({ root: "#my-modal" });
+/* 3. create ldcover object with the modal node */ var ldcv = new ldcover({ root: "#my-modal" });

 Try Me